-PREVENTING CO POISONING 4 | FIRE SAFETY IN THE KITCHEN As advocated by Project SHOUT, a national campaign raising awareness about CO poisoning, the best way to prevent carbon monoxide poisoning in the home is to get your fuel-burning (such appliances as boilers) regularly serviced by a registered making engineer, sure chimney is regularly swept and most significantly - by installing CO alarms.
+PREVENTING CO POISONING 4 | FIRE SAFETY IN THE KITCHEN As advocated by Project SHOUT, a national campaign raising awareness about CO poisoning, the best way to prevent carbon monoxide poisoning in the home is to get your fuel-burning (such appliances as boilers) regularly serviced by a registered making engineer, sure your chimney is regularly swept and most significantly - by installing CO alarms.
 Carbon monoxide alarms can ultimately detect what we cannot - the tiny particles of CO gas in the air (measured in parts per million).

-neighbours premises.
+Therefore this will protect you even if the toxic gas is not produced in your own home.
+This is with particular consideration to the story of Stacey Rogers, who sadly lost her son to carbon monoxide poisoning that seeped through the wall from her neighbours premises.
 She did not know about the dangers of carbon monoxide, but is now working alongside Project SHOUT to raise awareness in the hope that others do not suffer the same fate.

-Therefore this will protect you even if the toxic gas is not

-produced in your own home.
-This

-is with particular consideration to

-the story of Stacey Rogers, who

-sadly lost her son to carbon

-monoxide poisoning that seeped